rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 hand, the *average* team won, then they would get 64% of 40, or 26 points (Elo 1526), while the stronger team would fall 26 points (Elo 1574).

-With this description of Elo out of the way, let's see the main highlight.
+With this description of Elo out of the way, let's see the history of the SAA in a graph.

 ![Elo scores](/images/elo.png)

-Using data compiled from the 2012-2013 season to the 2019-2020 season, I have computed the Elo scores of every women's volleyball team in the SAA.
-Six of them are plotted above.
-The graph shows a very clear divide into three groups:
+Using data compiled from the 2012-2013 season to the 2019-2020 season, I have computed the Elo scores of every women's volleyball team in the SAA and plotted them above.
+(I left out Sewanee because they didn't play in the 2020-2021 season.)
+The graph shows a clear divide into three groups:

 1. **The pack leaders,** Berry, Birmingham-Southern, and Hendrix.
 These teams have always been at least average, and have been moderately to very strong in recent years.

-2. **The declining giants,** Centre and Millsaps.
-These teams were good a while ago, but have been in a sharp decline recently.
+2. **The middling runts,** Rhodes, Centre, and Millsaps.
+These teams were decent a while ago, but have been in a sharp decline recently.
 They are firmly below average.

-3. **The Stormy Petrels** are, without a doubt, the dregs of the SAA.
+3. **The Stormy Petrels,** the dregs of the SAA.

 Now that we have some context for how bad the Stormy Petrels are, 6-5 doesn't sound so bad, does it?
-Why, after looking at that graph, 6-5 is like winning the SAA championship!
 How does Oglethorpe's Elo look after this miraculous winning season?

 ![Elo redux](/images/elo2.png)